richburroughs/dojo201904/dojo.md

 ---

 #Run experiments to simulate an incident you've had

 ^Say you have an incident with network latency
-^Have a Game Day and inject latency
+Have a Game Day and inject latency
-^Remidiate and then have another Game Day to see if it worked
+Remidiate and then have another Game Day to see if it worked

 ---